-Has your Social Security disability claim has been denied?
-What should you do now?
+What should you do now if your Social Security disability claim been denied?

 First, you should always appeal a denial.
 Most disability claims that are denied are not appealed, even though many claims are approved after an appeal and hearing.